 When we were certain Mary Kay was out of immediate danger I asked the nursing supervisor if Sister Albertine was still working there.
 She responded, “Yes, and she is on duty today.”
 I had her paged and when she answered I said, “Sister Albertine, this is John Henry and I am here in St. Edwards in Room 410 all by myself.
 Can you bring me a Coke?”
 She said, “I’ll be right there.”
 When she arrived, she had an icy Coke in her hand, and we embraced and praised the Lord we could meet again.
 Sister Albertine was seventy-nine years old but was still energetic and with the same sweet personality which had made me feel so special years before.
 We got caught up on the years which had separated us, while Cathy and Mary Kay also got to know this special Sister they had heard me talk about so often.

 Sister Albertine lived to be ninety years old and was buried near her birth place in central Arkansas.
-I’m certain God gave her long life in order to minister to the needs of others, and especially to the least of these, like little 3-year-old boys who are lonely and could use a kind word and an ice-cold Coke.
+I’m certain God gave her long life in order to minister to the needs of others, and especially to the least of these, like little three year old boys who are lonely and could use a kind word and an ice-cold Coke.